TACC/coe-332-sp22/docs/unit04/containers_2.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 For our Python scripts to work, we need to install two dependencies: Python3 and
-the 'names' package (more on the 'names' package later, let's just assume for
+the 'pytest' package (more on the 'pytest' package later, let's just assume for
 now we need it).

 .. code-block:: console